 The annual GHG inventory submitted by the U.S. EPA to the United Nations provides a comprehensive accounting of all human-produced sources of GHGs in the United States.
-The 1990-2020 inventory found that overall GHG emissions were 5,981 million metric tons (MMT) in 2020, down 11% from 2019, primarily due to the COVID-19 pandemic.
-Since 1990, gross U.S. greenhouse gas emissions have decreased by 7%.
-Of these, 79 percent were CO2, 11 percent were CH4, and 7 percent were N2O; the balance (3%) consisted of fluorinated gases.
-Greenhouse gas emissions in 2020 after accounting for sequestration from the land sector were 21% below 2005 levels.
-As shown in Figure 16, the transportation sector accounted for 27 percent of U.S. GHG emissions in 2020 (U.S. EPA 2022b, 2022c).
+Total GHG emissions from all sectors in 2020 were 5,222 million metric tons (MMT), factoring in deductions for carbon sequestration in the land sector.
+Of these, 79 percent were $CO_2$ , 11 percent were $CH_4$ , and 7 percent were $N_2O$ ; the balance consisted of fluorinated gases.
+Total GHGs in 2020 decreased by 21% from 2005 levels and 11% from 2019.
+The change from 2019 resulted primarily from less demand in the transportation sector during the COVID-19 pandemic.